stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 final T result = value;
 ```

-This is performing **one** read of the _volatile_ lazily instantiated object which allows the following code to avoid the `synchronized` block if the value has been populated.
+This is performing **one** read of the _volatile_ lazily instantiated object allowing the following code to avoid the `synchronized` block if the value has been populated.

 Reference: [DZone article](https://dzone.com/articles/be-lazy-with-java-8)